rydmike/theme_demo/README.md

 ### Use Material 3 Switch

 Let's start with a simple example.
-There is a theme settings switch in the UI that allows us to toggle if we use Material 3 or Material 2 based Flutter theming.
+There is a theme switch in the UI.
+It allows us to toggle if we use Material 3 or Material 2 Flutter theming.
 The switch UI is based on the `SwitchListTile` widget and setting its value and changing it, becomes this simple:

 ```dart
 class UseMaterial3Switch extends ConsumerWidget {